 Some also prefer pole saws, which have shorter cutting bars for occasional usage.
 This is commonly used when cutting thin long tree branches.

-We recommend considering a 16″ or 18″ inch long cutting bar for more moderate use.
+I recommend considering a 16″ or 18″ inch long cutting bar for more moderate use.
 Most homeowners also prefer these medium-sized tools and consider them general-purpose cutting chainsaw bars, especially if they use them more than occasional light cuts.

 It can cut through logs and thick branches or when removing shrubs.
 Electric saws of the 16-18 inch cutting bars are also readily available, but gas-powered models are more common.